 In a perfect world, a thorough audit would find no issues, and the room would perfectly meet expectations.
 But chances are this won’t be the case and being proactive in identifying any issues or gaps is far better than having an end user stumble upon them right before an important meeting.

-Slow down just a bit.
 Before you settle on a new solution, it’s best to pull together a proof of concept.
 Filling the room with HDMI to USB-C converters to support newer laptops might seem like the easiest fix for your specific problem.
 However, your meeting rooms are elaborate, with every device and cord serving a purpose.
 You need to be careful that your solution to one issue doesn’t snowball and create new issues, or make the meeting room more difficult to use.

-Start by mapping out each device in the room and how it’s connected to other devices, and then determine where your solution might have issues.
+Start by mapping out each meeting room device and how it’s connected to other devices, and then determine where your solution might have issues.
 Test devices with the change you expect to roll out.
 You could set up your own testing space in your office, or utilize an unused meeting room to test your technology – at RoomReady, we developed a Tech Lab to test new solutions in an accurate environment without interrupting end users.
 Thoroughly test each device or configuration change you expect to make.
 Just because a Dell laptop works, doesn’t mean a Mac is guaranteed to work.
 Just because it works with Microsoft Teams doesn’t mean it will work with Zoom.

-You’ve found your issue(s), identified a solution, and ensured the solution meets end user needs without impacting the room’s other functionalities.
+You’ve found your issue(s), identified a solution, and ensured the solution meets end-user needs without impacting the room’s other functionalities.
 Now it’s time for your new technology to shine.

-The pilot phase is a crucial step that validates the complete solution meets your end users’ needs and expectations before a widespread deployment.
+The pilot phase is a crucial step that validates the complete solution meets your end users’ needs and expectations before widespread deployment.
 You can roll out a pilot in one room of each type (conference room, auditorium, etc.) or one room in each of your buildings.
 It may seem natural to move into full-scale installation following an approved proof of concept, but the pilot room catches any unresolved issues that would be a lot more difficult to resolve if every room is already built – saving you lots of time and money in the process.

 During the pilot, good feedback is essential.
 Ask your end users to test out every possible need, across every platform they might use, with any piece of equipment they might use.
-This gives you a chance to fine tune the solution and validate that the technology is truly meeting each use case.
+This gives you a chance to fine-tune the solution and validate that the technology is truly meeting each use case.

 It’s all in the process